Crime and Punishment?

 And they angered him at Mei Merivah and Moshe was harmed because of them.
 (Tehillim 106:32)

-How can the contradictions between these sets of verses be resolved?
+How can the contradictions between these groups of verses be resolved?

 The story of Mei Merivah shares many distinct features with the incident of Masa UMerivah in Shemot 17.
 In both stories, the people lack water and complain to Moshe, Hashem instructs Moshe to take his staff and bring forth water from a rock, and Moshe strikes a rock and water gushes forth.
 Yet, while the episode in Shemot has a positive conclusion, the parallel event of Mei Merivah has tragic consequences.
 What is the nature of the relationship between these very similar stories, and what accounts for their very different endings?